Dept. Heaven: Episode IV: Knights in the Nightmare

+Episode IX: Gungnir

 A story that takes place in the Gargandia Empire, set to a backdrop of racial strife between the noble Daltania and the peasant Leonica.
 A fifteen-year-old boy named Giulio Raguel, who is part of the Leonica resistance comes upon the powerful demonic weapon Gungnir, and his choice to use it for the sake of the rebellion has drastic consequences.

 Gungnir was officially announced in the February 24, 2011 issue of Weekly Famitsu.
 It combines orthodox SRPG elements with original system features and it was released on May 19, 2011 on the PSP.
 It is developed by staff members from Yggdra Union.

-Connections
+Development

-In the unveiling article for Knights in the Nightmare, it was explained that the worlds share a common Asgard, but no further details on their relations were given.
-In a later Dengeki Maoh article it was revealed how each game interacted in the Universe, each initially taking place on the overworld and being connected in some way to either Asgard or the Underworld.
+Upon the announcement of Knights in the Nightmare, it was revealed that the worlds share a common setting through the location of Asgard.
+In a later Dengeki Maoh article, it was revealed how each game interacted in the Universe, each initially taking place on the overworld and being connected in some way to either Asgard or the Underworld.
 More connections were revealed when Knights was finally released, in particular with the release of the Dept. Heaven Episodes World Guide and a thinner American version, The Tome of Lost Souls.
 These releases explained the various connections between the games and further delineated the culture and history of the universe in which they took place.

-Many connections can be drawn between the game play style of the series' entries, from the limited-use item system to the retry functionality allowing the player to continue the story even if the game is too difficult for them.

-The number of each title denotes their inception rather than their canonical chronology.

-Terminology
+JaJa explained in his blog that the numbering system of the "episodes" does not dictate any sort of chronological order, but rather, a gauge of originality.
+The higher the number, the higher the company's perception of the title's originality.